AndrewAnnex/SpiceyPy/joss/paper.md

 ---
 # Statement of Need

-Operating in space necessitates quantifying the positions, velocities, and other properties of spacecraft and planetary bodies through time.
+Operating in space necessitates quantifying the positions, velocities, geometries, and other properties of spacecraft and planetary bodies through time.
-Scientists and engineers working with robotic planetary spacecraft missions use the SPICE Toolkit[@acton:2018] to help plan observations and to quantify the positions of planetary bodies and spacecraft through time.
+Scientists and engineers working with robotic planetary spacecraft missions use the Spacecraft, Planet, Instrument, Camera-matrix, Events
+ (SPICE) Toolkit[@acton:2018] to help plan observations and to quantify the positions of planetary bodies and spacecraft through time.
+SPICE is developed at the Jet Propulsion Laboratory by NASA's Navigation and Ancillary Information Facility (NAIF).
+Scientists also use
+ SPICE to analyze data returned by these missions and to plan hypothetical orbital trajectories for future missions[@acton:2018].
-For example, SPICE can be used to predict future occultations of planets relative to a camera in a rover or spacecraft.
+For example, SPICE can calculate future occultations of planets relative to a camera in a rover or spacecraft.
-Scientists also use SPICE to analyze data returned by these missions and to plan hypothetical orbital trajectories for future missions.
-The NAIF develops SPICE in FORTRAN77 (aka SPICELIB) translated to ANSI C (CSPICE), and provide Matlab (Mice) and IDL (Icy) wrappers; however
-, as of 2014, they did not offer a Python interface.
+The NAIF provides SPICE in Fortran 77, C, and they also provide Matlab and IDL wrappers; however, as of 2014, they did not offer a Python interface.
-The growth of Python and movement away from proprietary interpreted languages motivated the development of SpiceyPy so that planetary scientists and engineers can use SPICE with the SciPy Stack [@burrell:2018].
+The growth of Python and movement away from proprietary interpreted languages[@burrell:2018] motivated the development of SpiceyPy so that planetary scientists and engineers can use SPICE within Python.

 # Summary

-``SpiceyPy`` is an open-source Python package that provides a ``pythonic`` interface to nearly all of the SPICE toolkit API N66 (CSPICE).
+``SpiceyPy`` is an open-source, MIT licensed Python package that provides a ``pythonic`` interface to nearly all of the C SPICE toolkit N66.
-``SpiceyPy`` was developed in Python using the ``ctypes`` module of the CPython standard library.
+``SpiceyPy`` was developed in Python using the ``ctypes`` module of the CPython standard library to wrap the underlying C SPICE shared library.
-Developing ``SpiceyPy`` in Python enabled simplified interaction with the underlying C API by utilizing idiomatic Python.
+Developing ``SpiceyPy`` in Python enabled the SpiceyPy API to expose simplified and more ``pythonic`` interactions with the underlying C API.
 ``SpiceyPy`` relies on the NumPy library for numeric arrays and tight integration with the SciPy stack.

 ``SpiceyPy`` is extensively tested using a combination of unit and integration tests, which run using continuous integration services.
 The tests also serve as code examples translated from the NAIF documentation.
 Continuous deployment updates documentation and deploys artifacts of releases to PyPI and the conda-forge.
+Every SPICE function wrapper in SpiceyPy contains docstrings that provide short descriptions of the function duplicated from the SPICE documentation.
-Docstrings in SpiceyPy contain links to the corresponding CSPICE documentation page hosted by the NAIF for additional details regarding the function.
+Docstrings in SpiceyPy also contain links to the corresponding CSPICE documentation page hosted by the NAIF to provide additional details regarding the function.

-``SpiceyPy`` enables scientists to utilize the full functionality of SPICE within Python and the ecosystem of visualization and data science packages available.
+``SpiceyPy`` enables scientists to utilize the full functionality of SPICE within Python and the ecosystem of visualization and scientific packages available.
 ``SpiceyPy`` has been utilized in peer-reviewed research [@behar:2016; @behar:2017; @porter:2018; @zangari:2018; @attree:2019;], masters
- and doctoral theses [@hackett2019; @albin:2019], spacecraft mission operations, planetarium shows, as a dependency in other python libraries [@heliopy], and for a variety of smaller projects.
+ and doctoral theses [@hackett2019; @albin:2019], spacecraft mission operations, as a dependency in other python libraries [@heliopy
+ ], and for a variety of other projects [@wilson:2016].

 # Acknowledgements
-The authors would like to acknowledge the NAIF (Charles Acton et al.) for continued support for SpiceyPy on the NAIF websites and for their
+The authors would like to acknowledge the NAIF (Charles Acton et al.) for continued support for SpiceyPy and their *SpiceyPy translation* of their excellent "Hands-on" lessons.
-*SpiceyPy translation* of their excelent "Hands-on" lessons.
-The first author also thanks all contributors and users who have asked for support relating to SpiceyPy that motivates further improvements to the package.
+ The first author also thanks all of the contributors and users of SpiceyPy; they motivate further improvements to the project.

 # References